moremoban/moban/README.rst

 ================================================================================

 **moban** started with bringing the high performance template engine (JINJA2) for web into static text generation.
-It has been used in `pyexcel` and `coala` project to keep documentation consistent across the documentations of individual libraries in the same organisation.

 **moban** can use other python template engine: mako, handlebars, velocity, haml, slim and tornado, can read other data format: json and yaml, and can access both template file and configuration file in any location: zip, git, pypi package, s3, etc.

+It has been used in `pyexcel <https://github.com/pyexcel/pyexcel>`_ and `coala <https://github.com//coala/coala>`_ project to keep documentation consistent across the documentations of individual libraries in the same organisation.

+And here is a list of other usages:

+1. `Math Sheets <https://github.com/chfw/math-sheets>`_, generate custom math sheets in pdf

 Vision
 ================================================================================